ejyongc/PyBer_Analysis/README.md

 On our analysis we discovered that the *"Average Fare per Ride"* could flucuate between $4-$10 dollars depending on the city type.
 This could be explpained by idea that rides on rural cities are longer distances than those in Urban cities.

 An interesting observation we came across was the significant gap between *Rural* and *Urban* *"Averages Fare per Driver"*.
 This metric could raise the question that drives in *Rural* cities could be potentially generating more money than drivers in *Urban* cities.
-Although we don't know this for certain, we'd want to make sure drivers that chose to work for Pyber are fairly being compensated based on their work and now based on where they live.
+Although we don't know this for certain, we'd want to make sure drivers that chose to work for Pyber are fairly being compensated based on their work and not based on where they are located.

+##ADD GRAPH HERE##

+The second outcome of this analysis is our *"weekly_fares_graph"*.
+This graph allow us to see the Jan 2019 - April 2019 weekly trend of the total fares for each city type.
+Similarly to our firsts outcome (pyber_summary_df), this graph also determines that the *Total Rural Fare* is consitently higher week-over-week compared to the suburban and rural city types.

 In this case we can see how a higher density of drivers on a city type can cause *Average Fare per Driver* to be decrease by almost -70%